 What is therapy, really?

 Therapy is a fascinating process.
-It is first and foremost a safe space; a relationship designed to address the issues you bring to the table.
+It is first and foremost a safe space; a relationship designed to address the issues you, the client, bring to the table.
 It is an intentional working partnership, with clearly articulated goals, and ways to evaluate progress toward them.
 At its best, therapy is collaboration between therapist and client(s), a team working together to address specific concerns.
 There are as many styles of therapy as there are therapists, but at its core, growth toward a healthier self is the goal of psychotherapy.

 Okay, but what kind of therapist are you?

-What kind of theories do you use?
+What theories and approaches do you use?

 So, how do you actually work?

 I consider myself to be a “consumer-oriented provider.”
 That means I tailor my approach to the person sitting in front of me.
-Some clients want homework assignments, journal work, books and websites to look at.
+Some clients want homework assignments, journaling, books and websites to look at.
 Others say, “Welllll…I’d really rather not think about you except for the hour I’m in your office.” …and everywhere in between.
 When we work together we will establish a treatment plan that works best for you.